50 Examples of employee evaluation comments that boost performance – Download PDF Here

 Try our Agile Performance Management software for FREE

-When managers look to use performance reviews to boost their employees’ performance, they need to remember that their employees have entire lives outside of work that need to be taken into consideration.
+When managers look to use performance reviews or performance review examples to boost their employees’ performance, they need to remember that their employees have entire lives outside of work that need to be taken into consideration.

 Performance should be an expectation of employment and it is the leaders’ job to create an environment where maximum performance is possible.